 I recommend that we talk once a month.
 Over many years of trying different plans, I have found that the more often we talk, the faster you move, but that you need time to complete your homework, experiment with ideas, and absorb new information.
 Once a month seems to strike the right balance, especially if we stay in touch by email in between.

 You may email me between calls, in fact, I want you to!
 I look forward to hearing how things are going.
 For quick things, I usually reply immediately.
-If you ask me a question that requires some reflection or research, it may be a few days before I can respond.
+If you ask me a question that requires some reflection or research, it may be a few days before I can respond or I may wait to talk with you on the next call.
+(Some topics just don’t fit into email coaching.)
 Share with me about what is going on, challenges, triumphs or news.
 You may get occasional emails from me as well.

 In person meetings: Occasionally, we may also meet in person when we’re in the same town.
 Since I travel a lot, that isn’t as wild as it might otherwise seem.